-Since 2018-19, the new National Funding Formula (NFF) has been used to determine how much mainstream schools attract in core revenue funding.
-There are separate formulas for sixth form, high need, and early years (nursery) funding.
+Since 2018-19, a new National Funding Formula (NFF) has been used to determine how much mainstream schools attract in core revenue funding.
+There are separate formulas for sixth form, high need, and early years funding.
 Pupil Premium (additional money to support disadvantaged children) is also paid via a separate grant.

 In 2019-20 and 2020-21, the schools NFF is only being used to work out notional allocations for individual schools.
-These are then summed, adjusted and passed on to local authorities, who then draw up local funding formulas for onward distribution.
+These are then aggregated, adjusted and passed to local authorities, who then draw up local funding formulas for onward distribution.
 This is known as a soft NFF.

-A change for 2020-21 is that local authorities will be required to pass on the new minimum funding levels in the NFF to individual schools, via their local funding formula arrangements.
+One change for 2020-21 is that local authorities will be required to pass on the new minimum funding levels in the NFF to individual schools, via their local funding formula arrangements.
 The Department for Education has recently consulted on how to implement this change, and on the circumstances in which the requirement could be disapplied.

-The Government has said that it remains committed to introducing a hard NFF (largely removing the role of local authorities in distributing core schools funding) but hasn't confirmed a definite date for this.
+The 2017 Government said that it remained committed to introducing a hard NFF, but did not set a deadline for this.
+A hard NFF would largely removing the role of local authorities in distributing core schools funding.